ilopezfr/digit-classifier-app/README.md

 ## App Deployment options

 While lightweight, Flask's built-in server is *not suitable for production* as it doesn't scale well.
+For this requirement, I've provided two options:

+### Hosted Option:
-For production purposes, I've deployed the app in **Heroku**:
+App deployment in **Heroku**:

-The app can be visited throught his url: https://quiet-journey-42975.herokuapp.com/
+The app is live and can be visited throught this url: https://quiet-journey-42975.herokuapp.com/

+### Self-hosted Option:
 I've also added a **self-hosted** solution using **`gunicorn`**, a WSGI HTTP Server for UNIX.
 To run the Flask application in this server, simply use:
 ```bash
 gunicorn "app:create_app()" -b 0.0.0.0:5002 --workers 8 --timeout 600 --log-level critical
 ```

 ## Test coverage
-To quickly run inference with one image file, once the server is running, simply run the following line of code which uses a POST method to send an image to the server:
+To quickly run inference with one image file, once the server is running, simply open a new terminal and run the following line of code which uses a POST method to send an image to the server:
 ```bash
 python tests/test_app.py
 ```